Wzesk/coregister_for_coastseg_arosics/README.md

     - Saves all the coregistered files to a new directory

 ## Compatible Satellites

+The scripts included in this repository have only been tested with the following tiffs.
+Landsat 7 support is not included due to the striping glitch across much of the dataset.

 - PlanetScope
 - Landsat 5, 8, 9
 - Sentinel-2 (S2)